Training › Nutrition

 A better approach might be simply being mindful of overall consumption, trying to be in tune with your body and deploying a certain level of trial and error to find what works best.

-Some nutritionists recommend an 80:20 approach, where 80% of the time you’re eating fresh, unprocessed ‘healthy’ food, and 20% of the time you give yourself more licence for the occasional pizza.
+Some nutritionists recommend an 80:20 approach, where 80% of the time you’re eating fresh, unprocessed ‘healthy’ food, and 20% of the time you give yourself more license for the occasional pizza.

 This is a much-debated issue that comes down to personal choice.
 Those who gain and lose weight more quickly may find that a difference between racing weight for endurance events and off-season weight comes more naturally.
 Others won’t see a marked difference in their weight at any time of year.